High-performance high-assurance C library for digital signatures and other cryptographic primitives on the secp256k1 elliptic curve.

 - The precomputed tables add and eventually subtract points for which no known scalar (secret key) is known, preventing even an attacker with control over the secret key used to control the data internally.

-$ make check # run the test suite
+$ make check # Run the test suite

-$ sudo make install # optional
+$ sudo make install # Install the library into the system (optional)

 To compile optional modules (such as Schnorr signatures), you need to run ./configure